sputt/supercontest/ADMIN.md

 To manually commit lines, do the following.
 This is typically done on Wednesday nights, after Westgate posts the lines.
 This must be done before scores are committed, because it creates the matchup rows.
+After you run this, you typically have to restart the service to ingest the new changes.
+This should be fixed by proper session scoping.
 ```bash
 commit-lines <weeknum>
 ```